 Your doctor can usually diagnose chronic sinusitis based on your symptoms.
 They may ask questions to determine if there could be an underlying problem causing your chronic sinusitis.
 For example, asthma, nasal allergy (allergic rhinitis), chronic dental infection, etc. Your doctor may also examine your nose to check for any obvious abnormalities or deviation of the bones in your nose and to look for any other problems, such as growths (nasal polyps).

 If you develop chronic sinusitis that is not easy to treat with straightforward measures, your doctor may suggest that you be referred to an Ear, Nose and Throat specialist.
 The specialist may do various tests to see if there is an underlying cause which makes you more prone to develop sinusitis (mentioned above).
-For example, a scan of the sinuses or a detailed look into the nasal cavity.
+For example, a scan of the sinuses or a detailed look into the nasal passage.

 Can chronic sinusitis go away on its own?